 The experience claimed for the minimum five years must be fully relevant to management and improvement of the environment and be independently verified by signature (e.g. current or former employer, senior colleague, referee who knew the applicant at that time).
 These individuals may be contacted during the application process.

 The applicant must nominate a maximum of three areas of Environmental Practice.
-The nominated areas will be used to assess your eligibility for CEnvP and once certified these nominated areas will be used in online profiles and directories.
+The nominated areas will be discussed during your interview and once certified these nominated areas will be used in online profiles and directories.

 A certified copy of your educational qualifications must be uploaded and submitted together with the online application.
 Please do not send us your academic transcripts as they will neither be considered with your application nor returned to you.